 We maintain a \$325.0 million revolving credit facility (the Credit Facility) that matures in 2023 (5-year term) and requires interest payments calculated at a variable market rate depending upon our Consolidated Leverage Ratio.
-The applicable rate during the three months ended January 31, 2021 ranged from LIBOR + 1.50% to LIBOR + 1.25%.
+The applicable rate during the nine months ended July 31, 2021 ranged from LIBOR + 1.50% to LIBOR + 1.25%.
 Our cost of capital could increase depending upon the Consolidated Leverage Ratio at the end of any given quarter.
 In addition to the Consolidated Leverage Ratio covenant, we are required to meet a Consolidated Interest Coverage Ratio covenant, and there are limitations on certain transactions including our ability to incur indebtedness, incur liens, dispose of material assets, acquire businesses, make restricted payments and pay dividends (limited to \$20.0 million per year).
-We are amortizing deferred financing fees of \$0.8 million straight-line over the remaining term of the facility.
+We are amortizing deferred financing fees of \$0.7 million straight-line over the remaining term of the facility.
 For further details of the Credit Facility, refer to Note 4, "Debt and Finance Lease Obligations" to the accompanying unaudited condensed consolidated financial statements contained elsewhere herein.

-As of January 31, 2021, we had \$43.4 million of cash and equivalents, \$98.0 million outstanding under the Credit Facility, \$4.5 million of outstanding letters of credit and \$15.6 million outstanding under finance leases and other debt.
-We had \$222.5 million available for use under the Credit Facility at January 31, 2021.
+As of July 31, 2021, we had \$43.7 million of cash and equivalents, \$58.0 million outstanding under the Credit Facility, \$4.5 million of outstanding letters of credit and \$16.0 million outstanding under finance leases and other debt.
+We had \$262.5 million available for use under the Credit Facility at July 31, 2021.

-We repatriated \$1.0 million and \$3.1 million of foreign cash during the three months ended January 31, 2021 and 2020, respectively.
+We repatriated \$17.7 million and \$12.6 million of foreign cash during the nine months ended July 31, 2021 and 2020, respectively.
 We expect to repatriate excess cash moving forward and use the funds to retire debt or meet current working capital needs.
-Funds from operations may be impacted by softer demand and liquidity concerns of our customers as a result of COVID-19.
 In the U.K., we insure against a portion of our credit losses.
-In light of the COVID-19 pandemic, the Company has implemented a range of actions aimed at reducing costs and preserving liquidity.
-We believe our business model, our current cash reserves and the recent steps we have taken to strengthen our balance sheet leave us well-positioned to manage our business as a going concern and remain in compliance with our debt covenants.
+We believe our business model, our current cash reserves and the recent steps we have taken to strengthen our balance sheet leave us well-positioned to manage our business and remain in compliance with our debt covenants.